Nicxe/krisinformation/README.md

 ## Installation

-> [!WARNING]
-> This is an early alpha release and will be continuously developed and improved.

 You can install this integration as a custom repository by following one of these guides:

 ### With HACS (Recommended)